 For situations in which an employee has violated the Group's regulations, or whose performance is consistently below an acceptable level, a range of procedures to terminate their employment contract have been established.
-In all cases, managers will consult the human resources department to ensure that applicable legal requirements are observed.
+In all cases, managers will consult the human resources department to ensure that applicable laws and regulations are observed.